U.S. Wine Sales and Winery Jobs Up in 2013

 Off-premise sales grow by 7%

-, as sales reached an all-time high of $7.34 billion at the stores IRI monitors.
+Off-premise sales of domestic wine grew by 7% in 2013, according to IRI, as sales reached an all-time high of $7.34 billion at the stores IRI monitors.
 Volume in domestic table wine grew 3% to 98 million cases, while volume in domestic sparkling wine grew 7% to 3 million cases.

 Sales of domestic wines grew 6% in December compared to December 2012, according to IRI, the Chicago-based market-research firm, and analysis by Wines Vines Analytics.
 December was by far the biggest sales month of the year, with $742 million in wine sales.
 Domestic table wines grew by 7% in December, but a 2% drop in domestic sparkling wine sales drew down the overall rate.